confidential-containers/cloud-api-adaptor/test/e2e/README.md

 Likewise the provision file, you should tag the test file with `//go:build <CLOUD_PROVIDER>`.

-You can have tests specific for the cloud provider or re-use the existing suite found in [common_suite.go]() (or mix both).
+You can have tests specific for the cloud provider or re-use the existing suite found in [common_suite_test.go](./common_suite_test.go) (or mix both).
 In the later cases, you must first implement the `CloudAssert` interface (see its definition in [common.go](./common.go)) because some tests will need to do assertions on the cloud side, so there should provider-specific asserts implementations.

 Once you got the assertions done, create the test function which wrap the common suite function.
 For example, suppose there is a re-usable `doTestCreateSimplePod` test then you can wrap it in test function like shown below: